apache/iceberg/site/docs/contribute.md

 ### What is an improvement proposal?

-An improvement proposal is a major change to Apache Iceberg that may require changes to an existing specification, creation of a new specification, or significant changes to any of the existing Iceberg implementations.
+An improvement proposal is a major change to Apache Iceberg that may require changes to an existing specification, creation of a new specification, or significant additions/changes to any of the existing Iceberg implementations.
 Changes that are large in scope need to be considered carefully and incorporate feedback from many community stakeholders.

 ### What should a proposal include?